Bangalore Naatkal

-Bangalore Naatkal is a 2016 Indian Tamil-language comedy drama film directed by Bhaskar, which is a remake of the 2014 Malayalam film Bangalore Days written and directed by Anjali Menon.
-Featuring an ensemble cast consisting of Arya,Bobby Simha,Sri Divya it tells the story of three cousins who live their childhood dream of living and enjoying in the city of Bangalore.
-It also stars Rana Daggubati, Parvathy Thiruvothu (who reprises her role from the original), Raai Laxmi, Paris Laxmi, Prakash Raj in other pivotal roles.
-Samantha Ruth Prabhu appears in a cameo.
-Produced by Prasad V Potluri under his banner PVP cinema, the film released on 5 February 2016.
-Unlike the original, this movie received mixed reviews and failed at the box office with critics and fans drawing comparisons with the original.
+Bangalore Naatkal is a 2016 Indian Tamil-language coming of age comedy drama film directed by Bhaskar.
+It is a remake of the 2014 Malayalam film Bangalore Days written and directed by Anjali Menon.
+The film stars Arya, Sri Divya, Bobby Simha, Rana Daggubati, and Parvathy Thiruvothu, and tells the story of three cousins who live their childhood dream of living and enjoying in the city of Bangalore.
+Unlike the original, the film received mixed reviews from critics and was a box-office failure, with critics and audiences drawing comparisons with the original.

 Plot

 The film's story revolves around three cousins Divya "Ammu" Raghavan, Kannan "Kutty" and Arjun "Ajju" are cousins who shares a close bond since their childhood.
 Kutty is a software engineer whose heart and soul lies in his village.
 Ajju, whose parents are divorced, is a bike mechanic who lives his life on his own terms.
 Ammu has completed her B.Com and aspires to do her MBA from IIM but is compelled to marry a workaholic corporate executive, Shivaprasad "Prasad" because of her family astrologer's dire predictions.
 After their wedding, Ammu moves to Bangalore as Prasad is settled there.
 Kutty too relocates to Bangalore for his job, while Ajju joins a biker gang as a mechanic in the same city.

 Ammu feels lonely as Prasad often goes on long corporate trips and ignores her.
 Her only solace is the time she gets to spend with her cousins.
 One day, upon inspecting a room in their apartment that Prasad never lets anyone enter, she is shocked to find it filled with photos, knickknacks and possessions of a woman.
 In thought of not having a place in Prasad's heart and life, she leaves Prasad and returns to her village in sorrow.

 Naive Kutty, who wants a traditional, modest, saree-clad girl for a wife, falls in love with an air hostess Lakshmi on a flight from Bangalore to Coimbatore.
 They date, and Kutty changes from a reserved and shy person to a trendy person to impress her, but his dreams are shattered when her ex-boyfriend arrives at her apartment, and he realizes that she was only trying to get back with him.
 He breaks off his relationship with her.